openjfx/samples/IDE/Eclipse/README.md

 Build the project and run with Run configurations-> Java Application -> HelloFX.

-Note: Edit Run configurations... -> Arguments and make sure the option
+Note: Edit Run configurations... -> Arguments and make sure the option:

-> Use the -XstartOnFirstThread argument when launching with SWT is not selected.
+> Use the -XstartOnFirstThread argument when launching with SWT

+is not selected.

 ## Maven